Computing exact $D$-optimal designs by mixed integer second-order cone programming: Examples

+To illustrate the new capability of the MISOCP approach, we computed designs of $N=15$ blocks on $t=10$ treatments by imposing different types of constraints on the replication numbers (i.e., the numbers of times that each treatment is tested).
+Such constraints can be easily expressed by linear (in)equalities.
+For example, a design $\vec{w}$ has treatment~$j$ replicated $r_j$ times if and only if

+The concurrence graphs of these constrained optimal designs are displayed in Figure~\ref{figconcgraphs}.
+Note that these constrained exact optimal designs cannot be computed by any of the standard methods.

+Mixed integer optimization solvers rely on sophisticated branch-and-cut algorithms.
+After each iteration, the value $L=\Phi_D(M(\hat{\vec{w}}))$ of the best solution $\hat{\vec{w}}$ found so far is compared to an upper bound $U$ provided by a series of continuous relaxation of the problem, and the \emph{gap} defined by $\delta=\frac{U-L}{L}$ is displayed.
+Note that $\delta$ can directly be interpreted as a guarantee on the $D$-efficiency of $\hat{\vec{w}}$, namely $\operatorname{eff}_D(\hat{\vec{w}}) \geq(1+\delta)^{-1}$.
+The following remark shows that for block designs, the current best solution is actually proved to be exact $D$-optimal as soon as the gap $\delta$ reaches a small tolerance parameter $\varepsilon>0$.

-The Integer Quadratic Programs (IQP) for DQ-optimality were also solved with CPLEX.
-The authors of~\cite{HF13} mention the case of block designs as a pathological example, where bad designs can be returned.
-This happened here for $t=8$ treatments and $N=12$ blocks, where a disconnected design (no spanning tree, i.e. the information matrix is singular) is DQ-optimal. \begin{remark} Let $T_{\vec{w}}$ denote the number of spanning trees of the concurrence graph $G$, and $T^*$ denote the maximal number of spanning trees for a particular block design problem.
+\begin{remark} Let $T_{\vec{w}}$ denote the number of spanning trees of the concurrence graph $G$ corresponding to an exact design $\vec{w}$, and $T^*$ denote the maximal number of spanning trees for a particular block design problem.
 By using the fact that $T_{\vec{w}} = \det M(\vec{w})$ is an integer, it can be seen that a tolerance parameter of